Professor, The Center for Psychiatric Neuroscience,

 Phone: (718) 470-8012

-Dr. Malhotra is the Director of Psychiatry Research at the Zucker Hillside Hospital in Glen Oaks, NY, Professor at the Department of Molecular Medicine and the Department of Psychiatry at Hofstra Northwell School of Medicine in Hempstead, NY, and an investigator at the Feinstein Institute for Medical Research in Manhasset, NY.
-Dr. Malhotra completed his undergraduate studies at Cornell University in 1985 and received his M.D. from Wake Forest University in 1989.
+Dr. Malhotra is the Director of Psychiatry Research at the Zucker Hillside Hospital in Glen Oaks, NY, Professor at the Department of Molecular Medicine and the Department of Psychiatry at Hofstra Northwell School of Medicine in Hempstead, NY, and a professor at the Feinstein Institute for Medical Research in Manhasset, NY.
+Dr. Malhotra completed his undergraduate studies at Cornell University in 1985 and received his MD from Wake Forest University in 1989.
 After residency training in psychiatry at Georgetown University, he completed a research fellowship at the National Institute of Mental Health (NIMH) of the National Institutes of Health (NIH), where he initiated a research program in pharmacogenetics.
 Following his tenure at NIMH, Dr. Malhotra moved to the Zucker Hillside Hospital and developed an internationally recognized molecular genetics program focused on the major neuropsychiatric disorders.

 Dr. Malhotra is principal investigator of grants from the National Institute of Mental Health (NIMH), NARSAD, and industry.
 He is a frequent speaker at international and national meetings, as well as giving numerous Grand Rounds presentations at academic institutions across the U.S. He is a member of Editorial Boards of several medical and scientific journals, participates in NIH study sections, and serves as the program chair for the only annual meeting dedicated to pharmacogenetics in psychiatry.